 This policy is intended to help you understand how Dinsmore & Shohl LLP, its subsidiaries, and affiliates (we or us) collect, use, and safeguard the information you (you or user) provide on our website (site) and otherwise in connection with our services.

 What We Collect

-We collect anonymous data, including Internet addresses, time of visits and viewed.
+We collect anonymous data, including Internet addresses, time of visits, and pages viewed.
 We use this information to monitor and improve the performance of the site.

 Types of non-public personal information we may collect on or through the site include:

 - name, postal address, email address, and telephone number;

 - information received on applications, forms, and in other communications to us, whether in writing, in person, by telephone, or by any other means;

 - information about your interactions and transactions with us or others; and

 - information from your interactions and transactions with us.